-We performed our annual impairment test on October 29, 2018 and concluded no goodwill impairment existed.
-We plan to complete our annual analysis as of the first business day of our third quarter of fiscal 2020, which will begin on November 4, 2019.
+We performed our annual impairment test for our third quarter in fiscal 2019, which began on October 29, 2018 and concluded no goodwill impairment existed.
+We are currently in the process of completing our annual analysis as of the first business day of our third quarter of fiscal 2020, which began on November 4, 2019.